 Gambling and alcohol have a closely intertwined relationship.
 Both are legal, and when done responsibly, both gambling and alcohol use are widely accepted forms of entertainment and socialization.
-However, both also have the potential for addiction, and given that drinking and gambling commonly occur in the same establishments (not to mention, many casinos provide free drinks), both addictions often occur alongside each other.
+However, both also have the potential for problem behaviors.
+Given that drinking and gambling commonly occur in the same establishments (not to mention, many casinos provide free drinks), they often occur alongside each other.

 Additionally, alcohol can compound the effects of a gambling disorder.
 For example, gamblers may use alcohol in excess to celebrate a win or cope with anger and depression after a loss.
 The lack of inhibition caused by alcohol intoxication can also lead to reckless gambling behavior that only spirals further as time goes on.

 Similarities Between Problem Gambling and Disordered Alcohol Use

 Alcohol and gambling disorders are similar in various ways.
 A basic definition for both is that either takes priority over activities of daily life — which can have a ripple effect on familial relationships, career, physical health, mental wellbeing, financial stability, and so on.
 Let’s take a look at some of the warning signs that an individual who may be facing a gambling or alcohol problem may be experiencing: